Orcro/urltester/README.md

 Copyright © 2021 Orcro Ltd.

 This program and the accompanying materials are made available under the terms of the Apache License Version 2.0 which is available at (www.apache.org/licenses/LICENSE-2.0.txt)[www.apache.org/licenses/LICENSE-2.0.txt].

+### Dependencies

+There is one dependency `clj-http`[https://github.com/dakrone/clj-http].
+That software package is released under the MIT license with the following copyright notice:

+> Copyright (c) 2013 M. Lee Hinman

 ## Contact